brunobord/growl-http-proxy/README.rst

 At the moment, it only can send notification to the '127.0.0.1' Growl daemon.

+Alternatively, you may point your browser to the following address: http://127.0.0.1:5000/ and send your notification via the HTML form.

 TODO
 ====

-* giving you the opportunity to send notification via your web browser, through the homepage.
 * Send icons (bas64 encoding would be the most convenient, methinks)

 Why that?